CuyZ/NotiZ/Documentation/Markdown/Notifications/Slack-notification.md

 ## The message

-In here you can configure the slack message.
+In here you can configure the Slack message.

 Depending on the selected event, you have access to markers with dynamic values.
 These markers can be used in the message.